Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 We knew it was coming.
-This classic trap has for years made attacking an opponent a nerve-wracking experience.
+This classic trap has installed anxiety into duelists for years.
 Is that one face-down card they have Mirror Force?
-If it is, all monsters I'm attacking with this turn are going to be destroyed.
+If it is, all my attack-position monsters are going to be destroyed.
 Yikes.

 Mirror Force has prematurely aged many duelists, and I wouldn't have it any other way.
 Place some in your deck to fend off and destroy many a foe.

 Hopefully you've learned some effective ways to defend your Life Points.
 We've covered many awesome defenses, but these are just a sample of what can be found in Yu-Gi-Oh.